pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Failure meant a stripping away of the inessential.
 I was set free, because my greatest fear had been realized, and I was still alive."
 --Joanne Rowling

+"I am what I am, and I'm good at it
+And you don't like me, well that isn't fucking relevant"
+--Ellie Rowsell (of Wolf Alice), *Smile*

 "There are those who approach the opportunities of each day like crossing items off a to-do list instead of truly engaging and participating with all of themselves. ...
 Yet it is through deliberate action and repetition that we gain deeper insight."
 --Rick Rubin